 Lightwire Theater has been featured as semi-finalists on NBC's America’s Got Talent and winners of Tru TV's Fake Off.
 The group combines theater and technology to bring stories to life in complete darkness and are internationally recognized for their signature brand of electroluminescent artistry.

-Creators Ian Carney and Corbin Popp met while dancing in Twyla Tharp's Broadway show Movin' Out.
-An immediate connection was made as they discovered their mutual love of art, theater and technology.
-After coming across a product called EL wire, the lights turned on.
-“EL wire” is short for electroluminescent wire: Unlike black lights, the technology can be powered by batteries and requires no theatrical lighting.
-The possibilities seemed endless.
-Together with their wives Eleanor and Whitney they began to develop puppetry based creatures that quickly gained personality.
+Lightwire co-creators Ian Carney and Corbin Popp met in New York City while dancing in Twyla Tharp's Movin' Out on Broadway.
+An immediate connection was made between the kindred spirits as they discovered their mutual love of art, theater and technology.
+After coming across a product called, “el wire,” the lights turned on and the possibilities seemed endless.
+Together, with their wives Eleanor and Whitney, they began to experiment with shapes and designs to develop puppetry-based neon creatures that quickly came to life.

 Based in New Orleans, Lightwire Theater continues to create and deliver innovative theatrical experiences to audiences worldwide including: Hong Kong, Estonia, Canada, Belarus, China, Abu Dhabi, and as finalists on My TF1’s, The Best Le Meilleur Artiste in Paris.

 The process of building Lightwire Theater’s electroluminescent characters starts with the creators and the cast.
 They build everything from the ground up, utilizing recyclable materials including aluminum rods, election signs, skate board wheels, dryer ducting, plumbing supplies, PVC pipes, fishing poles, duct tape, zip ties and back packs to help define peaks and angles.